Can fat or cellulite be removed on a specific body area with exercise?

 So you cannot burn fat on one area by exercising the muscle underneath that area.
 Spot fat reduction (including spot cellulite reduction) does not exist.

-Similarly, performing hundreds of sit ups or abdominal crunches per day will not do anything to reduce belly subcutaneous fat or belly cellulite fat.
+Similarly, performing hundreds of sit ups or abdominal crunches per day will not do anything to specifically reduce belly subcutaneous fat or belly cellulite fat.
 Nothing.
 Nada.
 Zilch.
+Zero.
 It ain't gonna happen.
 Ever.

-Those exercises you see on YouTube are only good for advertising income by those who upload them.
+Those exercises you see on tiktok are only good for advertising income by those who upload them.
+In common parlance, they are utter BS.

 Does spot skin tightening exist at least?